jedandroby/Financial-Planner/README.md

 ## Technologies

-To use the above mentioned notebook, make sure you have these packages and versions or higher installed in your dev environment:
+To use the above mentioned notebook, make sure you have these packages and versions or higher installed in your dev environment, if you dont have a dev environment skip to below then come back:

 ![version watermark from notebook](./Code/Images/versions.png)